antoinecarat/myCoachVic/README.md

 # mycoachvic
-> A sport performances management web app (progressive soon)
+> Vic is a sport performances manager.
+With this progressive(soon) web app, you can compute all your past sport sessions data and retrieve beautiful charts and overview of your progression, sorted by sport or on a general basis.

 ## stack
 - VueJS with buefy